johnedstone/gphotos-upload/README.md

                  [-e [exclude [exclude ...]]]
                  [photo [photo ...]]

-Upload photos/videos to Google Photos.
+Upload photos and videos to Google Photos.

 positional arguments:
-  photo                 List of filenames or directories of photos/videos to
+  photo                 List of filenames or directories of photos and videos
-                        upload.
-Remember, Windows handle such things as /*
+                        to upload.
+Remember: Windows does not handle wildcards such as /*

 optional arguments:
-  -h, --help            show this help message and exit --auth  auth_file     Optional: used to storing refresh tokens, and ...
+  -h, --help            show this help message and exit --auth  auth_file     Optional: used to store tokens and credentials, such
+                        as the refresh token
   -c CREDENTIALS, --credentials CREDENTIALS
                         Path to client_id.json.
 Examples - Linux: ~/path/file,
-                        Windows: c:/path/file
+                        Windows: c:/path/file or forward slashes appear to work
   --album album_name    Name of photo album to create (if it doesn't exist).
                         Any uploaded photos will be added to this album.
   --log log_file        Name of output file for log messages